In the Sea of Sterile Mountains: Contents

-The book includes 10 chapters, an index, sixteen pages of black-and-white photographs in two sets, and a listing of key dates from 1843–1967, labeled "chronology."
+The book includes 10 chapters, an index, sixteen pages of black-and-white photographs in two sets, and a listing of key dates from 1843 to 1967, labeled "chronology."
 The dust jacket has three colours.
 Willmott stated that the chronology is "useful" and that the book overall is "well presented".
 Doug Beardsley of Books in Canada wrote that there are too few photographs in the book, but that overall the "beautifully produced" book is "handsome."

 Each chapter is about an aspect of the British Columbian perception of the Chinese people, and the chapters are arranged in a chronological manner.
 Willmott characterized the organization as "arbitrary."
 The book discusses the origins of anti-East Asian sentiment stemming from the Opium War-era relations with China and the reasons for Chinese immigration to North America.
 Morton criticized Sir Wilfrid Laurier's preferential treatment of Japanese persons.
 Beardsley wrote "Morton is not afraid to pinpoint those most responsible for fanning the flames of prejudice."

 The book does not have footnotes.
 The book has few notes of exact sources of materials, and the book does not have a list of newspapers and dates.
 Scott criticized the lack of footnotes, saying that there was "little accountability" with them.
 The book has five titles in its "Sources Other Than Newspapers" list; Willmott characterized two of them as being "trivial".
 Willmott argued that the overall lack of sourcing information decreases the amount of usefulness in this book for historians.

 The author argued that the anti-Chinese campaigners in the 19th century would have had different opinions if they had lived in another era, and that using mid-20th century standards to judge the 19th century campaigners is not fair.
 Morton added that his book is "not a necessarily sociological history of the Chinese in the sea of sterile mountains nor, for that matter, a particularly accurate or complete one."